kera-cudmore/earth-day-hackathon-2022/README.md

 * [Header Image](https://unsplash.com/photos/0DtcZKzrP6Y) used on the index page and 404 page
 * [Logo Image](https://pxhere.com/en/photo/1093799)

+* All Charity Logo images were taken from each charities websites.

 ### Acknowledgments

 We would like to thank the following people: